ewen-lbh/wakalsp/README.md

     C --> D[Wakatime CLI]
 ```

+## Why?

+Right now the [Zed Editor](https://zed.dev) has [no way for extensions to execute arbitrary code](https://github.com/zed-industries/zed/issues/10795).
+Instead, extensions can either be LSP clients or themes.

+Even when Zed gets the ability to execute arbitrary code, it would be nice to have a way to create Wakatime plugins for any editor or thing that supports LSPs.

 ## Status

 Right now it's just an idea.
 I might start a PoC by the end of the week.